k8-mb/k8-mb.github.io/synopsis.md

 nonsense, and there is absolutely no problem in making them in concrete.

-The contract specify two distinct outlets for the cooking-plan and the oven.
+The contract specifies two distinct outlets for the cooking-plan and the oven.
 They realized only one.
-When I asked, they did not know what the contract specify.
 Instead of making another outlet near the existing one, as I asked, they wanted me to send them the kitchen plan, and they misinterpreted the fridge for the oven, making the outlet in the wrong place.

 We asked for a larger shower area.
 They realized it, but with different, cheaper, specifications.
 And it is installed on a step, of